 Try searching YouTube to learn about production processes.
 You can try searching different terms like "carpet manufacturing" or "screen printing".
 You can also try searching for videos on a competitor and "manufacturing process".
 Often you can find details on the machines used, processes, and materials.

 Industry Research and b2b market research databases can be good resources for understanding the operations and supply chains within a particular industry and market.
-You can find these databases on the Deliverable 1: Marketing page of this guide.
+You can find these databases on the Target Market Analysis page of this guide.

 These are useful resources when you need to determine costs of parts and find suppliers, as well as finding competitive products especially if you are doing B2B marketing.
 This can help you find cost data as well as key suppliers.
 When cost data is not present, I suggest then going to the supplier's website and reaching out directly.